wvanlit/build-your-own-lisp/workshop/003 - Functions.md

 1. Interpret the `condition` within the current `Context`
 1. If the result of interpreting `condition` equals `true` interpret the `thenBranch` else interpret the `elseBranch`.
 Return the value from this interpretation.

+If done correctly, all tests in `003-functions.test.ts > If expression` should now pass.

 <details>
   <summary> <b>Possible Solution</b>: <i>If you're stuck</i> </summary>